AlarkaSanyal/SimpleJavaExamples/README.md

 * 716 + 512 = {(7X100) + (1X10) + (6X1)} + {(5X100) + (1X10) + (2X1)}
 * Find the lenght of the biggest number.
 This will get us the power of 10 to be multipled for the above concept.
 * Once all the numbers are added to find the sum, convert the integer sum to a LinkedList format.

+### 6. Intersection
+Find if 2 LinkedLists have an intersecting node (by reference, not just value) or not.

+**Concept**
+* Find the length and tails of the 2 lists.
+* If the tails do not match, that means there is no intersection.
+* Find the bigger and smaller list.
+* Start looping the bigger list and once the difference in lenght of the two lists is traversed, start looping the smaller list as well in the same while loop.
+* At each loop, check if the bigger and smaller node are the same, and if true, return.
+This would be the intersecting point.

 ### Practice
 #### 1. LinkedListNthFromLast